openshift/enhancements/enhancements/installer/openstack-customer-provided-subnets.md

 ## Design Details

 ### Test Plan
-1. Proof of valid case: Update CI to use a UPI script to create a correct set of networks and subnets and pass them to the installer for an e2e installation.
+1. Proof of valid case: Update CI to use a UPI script to create a correct set of networks and subnets and pass them to the installer for an e2e installation
-2. IF Validation: Proof of Invalid case: Create a test to create incorrect subnets and ensure that installer fails before trying to deploy infrastructure.

 ### Garduation Criteria
 This enhancement will follow standard graduation criteria.